phux/apijc/README.md

 ### urlFile

 The `urlFile` defines the relative paths that will be requested and compared on both domains.
+It contains `targets` and/or `sequentialTargets`.

+#### targets

+Standalone requests are defined in the `targets` key of the `urlFile`.
+Each target will be requested on both, `baseDomain` and `newDomain`.

+#### sequentialTargets

+In the `sequentialTargets` key chains of consecutive calls can be defined.
+Example: first make a POST request to create an entity, then make a GET request to fetch the created entity.

+The steps for a sequential target group are:

+1. make request to target 1 on `baseDomain`
+2. compare actual status code vs `expectedStatusCode`
+3. make request to target 1 on `newDomain`
+4. compare actual status code vs `expectedStatusCode`
+5. compare response bodies
+6. make request to target 2 on `baseDomain`
+7. compare actual status code vs `expectedStatusCode`
+8. make request to target 2 on `newDomain`
+9. compare actual status code vs `expectedStatusCode`
+10. compare response bodies

 #### Structure